10 Strategic Planning Team Building Activities

 Debrief

-During the debrief, identify any areas of improvement and recognize effective collaboration between team members.
+Identify any areas of improvement and recognize effective collaboration between team members.
 Encourage feedback to create a safe environment for open dialogue.

 #3.
 Collaborative Goal Setting